Configure File Share Witness with USB Thumb Drive On #WindowsServer

 How it works

-Simply insert the USB thumb drive into the USB port on your router.
+Insert the USB thumb drive into the USB port on your router.

 Use the router’s UI to configure the share name, username, and password for access.

-And finally, login to any member node of the cluster and run the following PowerShell command.
+And finally, login to any member node of the cluster and run the following PowerShell command:

 Set-ClusterQuorum -FileShareWitness \\172.16.20.152\USBDisk1 -Credential $(Get-Credential)